quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ~~~
 {: #h3-parametersrestored-def title="H3ParametersRestored definition"}

-The `parameters_restored` event can contain any number of unspecified fields.
-This
-allows for representation of reserved settings (aka GREASE) or ad-hoc support
-for extension settings that do not have a related qlog schema definition.

 ## stream_type_set {#h3-streamtypeset}

 The `stream_type_set` event conveys when a HTTP/3 stream type becomes known; see